apmiller108/beatbrain/PROJECT.txt

 that should be considered for smart playlist generation.
 The parametes will be used to perform a query against the Mixxx dabatase.

-Note filtering should be built in such a way that it can be resued in the library view.
-Also these filter criteria are multiselect for which a "tag" based UX might be appropriate.
-Given there could be many options per filter criteria, a type ahead UX would be nice.
-The filter criteria will be used to perform a database query to retrieve tracks to be passed to the LLM for playlist generation.
 ### **Setup & Dependencies**
 - [x] Add react-select to project dependencies